-The capital financing requirement measures the Commissioner's underlying need to borrow for a capital purpose.
-In accordance with best professional practice, the Commissioner does not associate borrowing with particular items or types of expenditure.
+In accordance with best professional practice, the PCC does not associate borrowing with particular items or types of expenditure.

-The Commissioner has an integrated treasury management strategy and has adopted the CIPFA Code of Practice for Treasury Management in the Public Services.
-The Commissioner has, at any point in time, a number of cashflows both positive and negative, and manages its treasury position in terms of its borrowings and investments in accordance with its approved treasury management strategy and practices.
+The PCC has an integrated treasury management strategy and has adopted the CIPFA Code of Practice for Treasury Management in the Public Services.
+The PCC has, at any point in time, a number of cashflows both positive and negative, and manages his treasury position in terms of borrowings and investments in accordance with the approved treasury management strategy and practices.

 In day to day cash management, no distinction can be made between revenue cash and capital cash.
-External borrowing arises as a consequence of all the financial transactions of the Commissioner and not simply those arising from capital spending.
-In contrast, the capital financing requirement reflects the Commissioner's underlying need to borrow for a capital purpose.
+External borrowing arises as a consequence of all the financial transactions of the PCC and not simply those arising from capital spending.
+In contrast, the capital financing requirement reflects the PCC's underlying need to borrow for a capital purpose.

-CIPFA's Prudential Code for Capital Finance in Local Authorities includes the following as a key indicator of prudence
+CIPFA's Prudential Code for Capital Finance in Local Authorities includes the following as a key indicator of prudence:

-"In order to ensure that over the medium term net borrowing will only be for a capital purpose, the Commissioner should ensure that net external borrowing does not, except in the short term, exceed the total of capital financing requirement in the preceding year plus the estimates of any additional capital financing requirement for the current and next two financial years"
+"In order to ensure that over the medium term net borrowing will only be for a capital purpose, the PCC should ensure that net external borrowing does not, except in the short term, exceed the total of capital financing requirement in the preceding year plus the estimates of any additional capital financing requirement for the current and next two financial years"

-The Commissioner's Chief Finance Officer and Force Assistant Chief Officer report that the Commissioner had no difficulty meeting this requirement in 2011/12, nor are any difficulties envisaged for the current or future years.
+The PCC's Chief Finance Officer reports that the PCC had no difficulty meeting this requirement in 2012/13, nor are any difficulties envisaged for the current or future years.
 This view takes into account current commitments, existing plans and the proposals in this budget report.

-Gross Debt and the CFR
+Borrowing: Gross Debt and the CFR

-This is a new indicator this year.
-Within the prudential indicators there are a number of key indicators to ensure that the Commissioner operates activities within well defined limits.
-One of these is that the Commissioner needs to ensure that its gross debt does not, except in the short term, exceed the total of the CFR in the preceding year plus the estimates of any additional CFR for 2013/14 and the following two financial years.
+Within the prudential indicators there are a number of key indicators to ensure that the PCC operates activities within well defined limits.
+One of these is that the PCC needs to ensure that gross debt does not, except in the short term, exceed the total of the CFR in the preceding year plus the estimates of any additional CFR for 2014/15 and the following two financial years.
 This allows some flexibility for limited early borrowing for future years, but ensures that borrowing is not undertaken for revenue purposes.